Texture Settings

 Force identical layout --force-identical-layout

-This will keep all scaled variant layouts identical.
+By default, each scaling variant texture is packed individually, resulting in different sprite placements between textures.
+With this option, the sprites will be placed with the same layout on all textures, the textures only differ in the overall scale factor.
 All sizes and coordinates will be divisible by the same common factor to avoid fractional values.
-E.g. if you scale down your texture by 0.5 the common factor is 2.0.
-That means all values will be forced to be divisible by 2.0.
+For example, if you scale down your texture by 0.5, the common factor is 2.0, forcing all values to be divisible by 2.0.

 Sprites will then be padded with transparency if necessary.